ilyaplunk/ilyaplunk/README.md

 :earth_asia: I live in Russian Federation, Saint Petersburg :ru:

-:school: Currently studying in the Master's program [Data Analysis for the Politics and Society](https://spb.hse.ru/en/ma/daps/) at the Higher School of Economics
+:school: Currently studying in the Master's program [Data Analytics for Politics and Society](https://spb.hse.ru/en/ma/daps/) at the Higher School of Economics

 :books: I study mathematical statistics, machine learning and sociology